Learn more about Spodek Law Group and how we can help with your case.

 Welcome to Spodek Law Group.
 Our goal is to give you the reality of being accused of PPP loan fraud – not the sanitized version government websites present, not the generic legal advice that tells you nothing useful, but the actual truth about what happens when that letter arrives or those agents show up at your door.

-Finding yourself accused of PPP loan fraud - whether through an SBA audit letter, a grand jury subpoena, or an FBI agent leaving a business card at your office - triggers a cascade of decisions that will determine whether you face prison time or walk away with your freedom intact.
-As Todd Spodek has seen in hundreds of cases, what you do in the next 30 days matters more than almost anything else in determining how this ends.
+Finding yourself accused of PPP loan fraud – whether through an SBA audit letter, a grand jury subpoena, or an FBI agent leaving a business card at your office – triggers a cascade of decisions that will determine whether you face prison time or walk away with your freedom intact.

 The Forgiveness Trap Nobody Warned You About

 The forgiveness you celebrated was actually you signing your own confession.
-Heres the thing - every document you submitted to prove you used the money correctly is now the governments exhibit list against you.
+Here’s the thing – every document you submitted to prove you used the money correctly is now the government’s exhibit list against you.
 That payroll breakdown showing how you spent the funds?
 Prosecution Exhibit A. Those employee certifications you provided?
 Prosecution Exhibit B. The spending records demonstrating you met the requirements?
 The roadmap prosecutors use to prove you knew exactly what you were doing.

 If you submitted a forgiveness application, you need to really understand what you handed the government.
 The application asked you to certify that your original loan application was truthful.
 It asked you to document how you spent every dollar.
 It asked you to attest to employee counts and payroll expenses.
 You answered those questions under penalty of perjury.
-Everything you said either confirms your original application was accurate - or proves it wasnt.

 Why Did They Come After Me?

-Heres who actualy reports PPP fraud:
+Here’s who actually reports PPP fraud:

 - Former employees who got fired or left on bad terms